billbrod/foveated-metamers/README.md

-GPUs you have; this is how many jobs we run simultaneously; assuming everything is working correctly, you could increase the `n` after `-j` to be greater than the one after `--resources gpu=`, and snakemake should be able to figure everything out, but I've had mixed success with this; you should also replace `m` with the GB of RAM you have available). `snakemake` will create the directed acyclic graph (DAG) of jobs necessary to create those two txt files, which are just placeholders that require all the metamers as their input.
+GPUs you have; this is how many jobs we run simultaneously; assuming everything is working correctly, you could increase the `n` after `-j` to be greater than the one after `--resources gpu=`, and snakemake should be able to figure everything out; you should also replace `m` with the GB of RAM you have available). `snakemake` will create the directed acyclic graph (DAG) of jobs necessary to create those two txt files, which are just placeholders that require all the metamers as their input.

 However, you probably can't create all metamers at once on one machine, because that would take too much time.
 You probably want to